okibrisli/conductivity_pymatgen/README.md

 # Ionic Conductivity and Diffusion Analysis

 This repository contains a Python script for analyzing the diffusion properties and ionic conductivity of materials using molecular dynamics simulation data.
-The script utilizes the `pymatgen` library to perform various analyses, including diffusivity calculations and probability density analysis.
+The script utilizes the `pymatgen` library to perform various analyses, including diffusivity calculations, probability density analysis, RDF analysis and Van Hove analysis.
 Additionally, it generates plots and summary tables to visualize and document the results.
-Script accepts .extxyz files by default but can be modified for other formats if they are recognized by `pymatgen` and `ase`.
+Script accepts XDATCAR and .extxyz files by default but can be modified for other formats if they are recognized by `pymatgen` and `ase`.
 Please refer to the links below for further information about calculations:

 https://materialsvirtuallab.github.io/pymatgen-analysis-diffusion/pymatgen.analysis.diffusion.analyzer.html#pymatgen.analysis.diffusion.analyzer.DiffusionAnalyzer